 1. Hand expression

 Hand expression just means using your hands as a breast pump to remove milk.
-It’s a very useful skill to have, and trying it out while you’re pregnant came be a great way to practice and learn how to do it.
+It’s a very useful skill to have, and trying it out while you’re pregnant can be a great way to practice and learn how to do it.

 It can also be one of the more effective ways to harvest colostrum.